david-fong/okiidoku/cpp/readme.md

 - If using [`FetchContent`](https://cmake.org/cmake/help/latest/module/FetchContent.html), to fetch from this GitHub repo, declare the [`SOURCE_SUBDIR`] option to point to the `cpp` subdirectory of the repo.

-- You can build and then do a system install and then import from the system install, but that's not recommended if you only want to use the library as a dependency.
-I think a system install would only really make sense if you want to use the cli tool and have it in your system PATH.
+- You can build and then do a system install and then import from the system install.

 ## Known Issues